-In The Business of Community: Women’s Economic Ventures’ Impact on Small Business Entrepreneurs of the Central Coast
+Building Community: Women’s Economic Ventures’ Impact on Small Businesses

 In 1991 Marsha Bailey founded the nonprofit organization Women’s Economic Ventures hoping to right an issue she had seen come up time and time again in her time working at a rape crisis center: women did not have the ability to get out of difficult situations because they were economically trapped.